athyfr/athyfr/README.md

 My biggest projects I'm currently working on are:
 - Setting up an **ecommerce store** (Liberty Devices.ca).
 I hope to increase the accessibility of Linux devices.
+- Learning and creating in Godot, including development of a more flexible local multiplayer system.

 But besides that, I put most of my time to school.
 Information is quite valuable, I understand!

-If you want to support any of these projects, feel free to donate, :
+If you want to support any of these projects, feel free to donate:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D3172WMZ)